|Adrianne ThatcherRecreation Staff Officer||

 |Ryan LewthwaiteAvalanche Specialist||

-Last season Ryan was the Snowmobile Ranger @ the BWRA & took on the role of Avalanche Specialist for the BAC.
-Previously he worked for the Chugach, Routt-Medicine Bow and White River National Forests, accumulating ten years of government service.
+For the last two seasons Ryan has been the Snowmobile Ranger & Avalanche Specialist @ the BWRA.
+On his third season Ryan has assumed the position of Meteorological Technician & Avalanche Forecaster for the Bridgeport Avalanche Center.
+Previously he's worked for the BLM; Chugach, Routt-Medicine Bow and White River National Forests, accumulating over ten years of government service.
 Each fall he is foreman of a snowmaking crew @ Copper Mountain, Colorado.
 Ryan hails from Rome, NY & has his BS in Environmental Science from SUNY Plattsburgh.
-After nearly 30 years of ski/snowboard/snowmobile experience & an AIARE Level II avalanche certification, Ryan will continue his avalanche education by taking the PRO 1 bridge exam in February @ Squaw Valley.
+After nearly 30 years of ski/snowboard/snowmobile experience & an AIARE Professional Level I Bridge Exam, Ryan will continue his avalanche education by taking the AIARE Avalanche Professional Level 2.
 In his free time Ryan enjoys splitboarding & mountain biking with his husky dog Summit.
+Please email me at firstname.lastname@example.org

 ESIA is a 501(c)3 organization.
 ESIA partners with the Inyo National Forest, Humboldt-Toiyable National Forest and Tahoe National Forest to help educate and inspire people about our public lands through high quality interpretive products and programs.